 Hell’s Backbone, Box–Death Hollow, Hog’s Back Ridge

 All three of these scary, off-putting, and dangerous-sounding locations are to be found in the same general area in Utah: Highway 12, between Escalante and Boulder.
 Hog’s Back Ridge is one of those roads that commences in gently undulating curves, lulling you into submission until it’s too late, and you find yourself on a narrow two-lane road, with no shoulder, and sheer dropoffs on each side.
 It’s incredible how your imagination can create a hell for you when none exists.
 You can walk a two-by-four plank on the ground without skipping a beat.
 Raise it 500 feet and all bets are off.
 So it is with Hog’s Back.
-Sometimes it’s just best to keep your eyes on the road, for a number of reasons.

 Hell’s Backbone follows the same rules as above, though not quite as steering wheel-grippingly tense.
 Consistent curves lull you into a hypnotic trance until around a corner, a fine ribbon of asphalt leads you over a one-lane bridge.
 This bridge has a three-foot-high guardrail on each side, though I surmise its only function is to provide structural support as you cross over a 1,500-foot canyon.
 We stopped our truck on an earlier trailer-less road trip at the entrance to the bridge, and walked our dog across.
 No one came or passed us in either direction.
 Devilishly strange?